Robzabel/robzabel.github.io/_posts/2025-10-28-BlackNevas.md

 ![_config.yml]({{ site.baseurl }}/images/contactPage.png)

-The **Publications** page looks like it has had the most attention of the developers, displaying a tile for each victim specifying the company name and website along with the reported annual revenue and statistics of the data that was stolen.
+The **Publications** page looks like it has had the most attention from the developers, displaying a tile for each victim specifying the company name and website along with the reported annual revenue and statistics of the data that was stolen.
 Each tile has an AI generated image that appears to be the BlackNevas group sat around a table on laptops, with the victim’s company name in the background.
 This image gives way to a carousel of sliding thumbnail pictures taken from the stolen data including publicly identifiable information (PII) of staff or customers, invoices, trade secrets or database dumps.

 ![_config.yml]({{ site.baseurl }}/images/PublicationsPage.png)

 The **Statistics** and **Files** pages are of equal low-quality design and build.
 The statistics page simply lists metrics such as total victim count and total leaked data size.
-On the files page, there are no actual files available to be viewed or downloaded, apart from one document under the heading of “test55” which contains a file with the name “Новый текстовый документ.txt” which is Russian for “New Text Document.txt”.
+On the files page, there are no actual files available to be viewed or downloaded, apart from one document under the heading of “test55” containing a file named “Новый текстовый документ.txt” which is Russian for “New Text Document.txt”.

 ---

 ## Diamond Model
+The diamond model is used by threat intelligence analysts to provide guidance when profiling a threat actor.
+The model focuses on the relationships and characteristics of four key elements: the adversary, their capabilities, the infrastructure they use and the target victims.
+By examining these elements, insight can be gained into motivations and allows understanding of the targets and scope of the campaign.
+Each element is represented by a point of the diamond with the who, what and how depicted in the middle.

 ![_config.yml]({{ site.baseurl }}/images/DiamondModel.jpg)